cfenollosa/os-tutorial/21-shell/README.md

 converting pointers can blow up later on.
 This also forced us to modify some misc pointer declarations in our code.

+Finally, we'll add a macro to avoid warning-errors on unused parameters on `libc/function.h`

 Keyboard characters
 -------------------